Abagtha

-The etymology of the name "Abagtha" is uncertain.
+According to Lloyd Llewellyn-Jones, the name Abagtha seems to be the same as ‘Bigtha’ (Old Persian: Bagadāta, ‘god-given’, ‘whose law is divine’, or ‘gif of god’), but with a prefix, and its etymology may be ‘law received from god’.
+Alternatively, it may derive from the Avestan word gabata, ‘fortunate one’.

 In Esther 1:10, Abagtha is referred as a סָרִיס (sarīs).
 This Hebrew word, translated eunuch, can mean a general court official, not only a castrated man.
 Since Abagtha and the other six officials are spoken of as attending to the king, not to royal women, it is possible that he was not a eunuch in the technical sense.